X-iZhang/Libra/README.md

 ## 🔥 News
 - **[24 Mar 2025]** 🏆 **Libra** was invited to the [**ReXrank**](https://rexrank.ai/) Challenge — a leading leaderboard for Chest X-ray Report Generation.
+- **[10 Mar 2025]**  ✅ The architecture of [LLaVA-Med v1.5](https://huggingface.co/microsoft/llava-med-v1.5-mistral-7b) is now supported by this repo.
+Compatible weights are provided for direct use here, with 'unfreeze_mm_vision_tower: true' set to ensure the adapted vision encoder is used.
-- **[11 Feb 2025]** 🚨 [**libra-Llama-3.2-3B-Instruct**](https://huggingface.co/X-iZhang/libra-Llama-3.2-3B-Instruct) has been released!
-A small MLLM 👏.
+- **[11 Feb 2025]** 🚨 [**Libra-Llama-3.2-3B-Instruct**](https://huggingface.co/X-iZhang/libra-Llama-3.2-3B-Instruct) has been released!
+A **Small Language Model for Radiology Report Generation**,  following the same training strategy as **Libra**.
-- **[10 Feb 2025]** 🔥 The [**Libra**](https://github.com/X-iZhang/Libra) repo now supports [Mistral](https://huggingface.co/mistralai), [Phi-3](https://huggingface.co/collections/microsoft/phi-3-6626e15e9585a200d2d761e3), and [Gemma](https://huggingface.co/collections/google/gemma-2-release-667d6600fd5220e7b967f315) as LLMs, along with [SigLip](https://huggingface.co/collections/google/siglip-659d5e62f0ae1a57ae0e83ba) as the encoder! 🚀
+- **[10 Feb 2025]** 🚀 The [**Libra**](https://github.com/X-iZhang/Libra) repo now supports [Mistral](https://huggingface.co/mistralai), [Phi-3](https://huggingface.co/collections/microsoft/phi-3-6626e15e9585a200d2d761e3), and [Gemma](https://huggingface.co/collections/google/gemma-2-release-667d6600fd5220e7b967f315) as LLMs, along with [SigLip](https://huggingface.co/collections/google/siglip-659d5e62f0ae1a57ae0e83ba) as the encoder!
 - **[19 Jan 2025]** ⚡ The **online demo** is available at [Hugging Face Demo](https://huggingface.co/spaces/X-iZhang/Libra).
 Welcome to try it out!
 - **[07 Jan 2025]** 🗂️ The processed data is available at [Data Download](https://github.com/X-iZhang/Libra#data-download).
 - **[20 Dec 2024]** 🚨 [**Libra-v1.0-7b**](https://huggingface.co/X-iZhang/libra-v1.0-7b) has been released!

 ## Overview
-Radiology report generation (RRG) requires integrating temporal medical images and creating accurate reports.
+Radiology report generation requires integrating temporal medical images and creating accurate reports.
 Traditional methods often overlook crucial temporal information.
-We introduce Libra, a temporal-aware multimodal large language model (MLLM) for chest X-ray (CXR) report generation.
-Libra combines a radiology-specific image encoder with an MLLM and uses a Temporal Alignment Connector to capture and synthesize temporal information.
+We introduce **Libra**, a temporal-aware MLLM for chest X-ray report generation.
+Libra combines a radiology-specific image encoder with a novel **`Temporal Alignment Connector (TAC)`**, designed to accurately capture and integrate temporal differences between paired current and prior images.
 Experiments show that Libra sets new performance benchmarks on the MIMIC-CXR dataset for the RRG task.

 <details>
 <summary>Libra’s Architecture</summary>